mjbmjb4846/probe/readme.md

 3. **Open the File:**
    - Run the `launch_win7` program to launch the interface in your chosen Chromium web browser.
-   - Or, open the `dmt346.html` file in a other modern web browser of your choice.
+   - Or, open the `dmt346.html` file in an other modern web browser of your choice.

 ## Usage Instructions